awslabs/aws-video-transcriber/README.md

 ### Custom Resource Creation Failures

-Please raise a GitHub Issue with the the error reported in the stack and we will investigate.
+Please raise a GitHub Issue with the error reported in the stack and we will investigate.

 ## Removing the Solution